microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingLibrarySubobjects/readme.md

 * GPU[ID]: name

 ## Requirements
-* Windows SDK version 18343 or higher is required for update compiler (dxc), OS version 18343 or higher (19H1) is needed for runtime and debug layer binaries.
+* Windows 10 with the May 2019 update or higher.
-* Consult the main [D3D12 Raytracing readme](../../readme.md) for requirements.
+* Consult the main [D3D12 Raytracing readme](../../readme.md) for further requirements.